 FAST FACTS: Shingles

-Shingles, also known as herpes zoster, affects approximately 1 in 3 adults in the US with about half of all cases affecting adults over the age of 60.
+Shingles affects approximately 1 in 3 adults in the US with about half of all cases affecting adults over the age of 60.
 The same virus that causes chickenpox also causes shingles.
 Unfortunately, exposure to chickenpox does not provide immunity to shingles.
-This painful virus presents on one side of the face or body causing a rash-like condition which raises, blisters, then scabs over and clears in a process that lasts anywhere from two to four weeks.
-Pain along nerve endings, is a complication of shingles.
+This painful virus creates a rash on one side of the face or body.
+The rash presents as blisters, which then scab over and clear in a process that lasts anywhere from two to four weeks.
+Pain along nerve endings is a complication of shingles.
 The risk for this pain increases with age and causes moderate to severe pain that can last months or even years.

-- Lesions are infectious until crusted over & dry
+- Blisters are infectious until crusted over and dry

-- Individuals most at risk, have never had chicken pox or the varicella vaccine
+- Individuals most at risk have never had chicken pox or the vaccine for chicken pox

-- Most commonly presents across the body trunk (along thoracic dermatomes), but does not cross the midline of the body
+- Most commonly presents across the torso but only on one side of the body

-- Other than rash, symptoms may include pain, itching, tingling, headache, light sensitivity, and fatigue
+- Other symptoms may include pain, itching, tingling, headache, light sensitivity, and fatigue

-- Complications such as scarring, muscle weakness, & skin infection may occur
+- Complications such as scarring, muscle weakness, and skin infection may occur

 - Additional risk of hearing or vision loss may occur if rash is across face or head